cilium/cilium-service-mesh-beta/README.md

 - [ ] Finish instructions for K8s Ingress
 - [ ] Finish instructions for L7 traffic / CEC
-- [ ] Update Cilium component image names
+- [ ] Update Cilium component image names (and add a Releases section to this repo?)
 - [ ] Update Cilium CLI version TBD
 - [ ] Make this repo public
 - [ ] Check that Issue Templating works (it's not supported in private repos)